Wolseley Haig

-Sir Thomas Wolseley Haig KCIE CSI CMG CBE (7 August 1865 – 28 April 1938) was a civil servant in British India, then Professor at Trinity College, Dublin, and later a Scottish herald.
+Sir Thomas Wolseley Haig KCIE CSI CMG CBE (7 August 1865 – 28 April 1938) was British soldier, civil servant and academic.
+He was a civil servant in British India, then Professor at Trinity College, Dublin, and later a Scottish herald.

 Early life

 Haig was the son of Major Robert Wolseley Haig RA, FRS, (1830–72) the military astronomer, and Maria Georgina Brown.
 His maternal great-grandfather was Charles James Blomfield, Bishop of London.
-He was also descended from the Haigs of Bonnington, a branch of the Border house of Haig of Bemersyde, and was thus related to the first Lord Haig.
+He was also descended from the Haigs of Bonnington, a branch of the Border house of Haig of Bemersyde, and was thus related to Douglas Haig, 1st Earl Haig.
 He was educated at Wellington College, and then Sandhurst.

 Army career

 Haig joined the Seaforth Highlanders in 1884 and was transferred to the Indian Army in 1887 where he served in Upper Burma (1887–89) fighting "dacoits" (bandits).
 He won a medal and clasp for his service.
-He was promoted to Captain on 6 February 1895, and to Major on 6 February 1902.
+He was promoted to captain on 6 February 1895, and to major on 6 February 1902.